awsdocs/amazon-transcribe-developer-guide/doc_source/what-is.md

 + Remove proprietary terms from your transcript using [vocabulary filtering](vocabulary-filtering.md)\.
 For example, you can mask the name of a new product in a pre\-launch stakeholder meeting\.
 Vocabulary filtering can also be used to mask profane, offensive, or audience\-inappropriate terms\.
 + Using multi\-channel audio, you can have Amazon Transcribe produce a separate transcript for each channel, or have all channels transcribed in one output file\.
 See [Transcribing multi\-channel audio](channel-id.md)\.
 + If your audio is not in a language you speak, let Amazon Transcribe identify the language for you using [language identification](lang-id.md)\.
 You can then use [Amazon Translate](https://docs.aws.amazon.com/translate/latest/dg/what-is.html) to translate your transcript, and have [Amazon Polly](https://docs.aws.amazon.com/polly/latest/dg/what-is.html) read your transcript back to you\.
-+ Improve streaming transcription accuracy with [partial result stabilization](streaming.md#streaming-partial-result-stabilization), which can also be used to [adjust the latency of your transcript](http://aws.amazon.com/blogs/machine-learning/amazon-transcribe-now-supports-partial-results-stabilization-for-streaming-audio/)\.
++ Improve [streaming transcription accuracy](http://aws.amazon.com/blogs/media/what-was-that-increasing-subtitle-accuracy-for-live-broadcasts-using-amazon-transcribe/) with [partial result stabilization](streaming.md#streaming-partial-result-stabilization), which can also be used to [adjust the latency of your transcript](http://aws.amazon.com/blogs/machine-learning/amazon-transcribe-now-supports-partial-results-stabilization-for-streaming-audio/)\.

+**Tip**
+For use case code examples, refer to the [AWS Samples repository](https://github.com/orgs/aws-samples/repositories?language=&q=transcribe&sort=&type=all) on GitHub\.

 ### Use cases in action<a name="transcribe-use-cases-in-action"></a>